Seeing a dog’s tongue curling as he licks water is fascinating.

 Rapid drinking or eating is to blame for the specific problem.
 If you give your dog white bread, make sure he can eat the bread at a slow pace.

-Backward sneezing shouldn’t be a cause for concern even if it occurs repeatedly and in rapid succession.
-Some breeds are more prone to this type of problem.
-Like Brachycephalic pugs and bulldogs.
+Backward sneezing shouldn’t be a cause for concern, even if it repeatedly occurs and in rapid succession.
+Some breeds are more prone to this problem, like Brachycephalic pugs and bulldogs.

-With these short-muzzled dog breeds, it’s better not to make assumptions.
-As many of them have medical difficulties that other puppies don’t.
+With these short-muzzled dog breeds, it’s better not to make assumptions, as many have medical difficulties that other puppies don’t.

 It’s vital to recognize that backward sneezing in a brachycephalic breed could indicate a respiratory problem.
 Without a doubt, a veterinarian should be consulted to get the correct diagnosis.